rcernich/fools-errands/modular-mvp/readme.md

 ###The Extension API

 The extension API is rather crude, but gets the job done.
-A simple Annotation ('ExtensionDefinition') is defined, which allows extensions to add content by adding the annotation to a class definition.
+A simple Annotation (`ExtensionDefinition`) is defined, which allows extensions to add content by adding the annotation to a class definition.
 Typically, the annotation would be added to the Ginjector definition used by the extension, but there it can be applied to any class or interface.

-The 'ExtensionDefinition' simply allows extensions to define some display text, along with the place token that should be used to resolve the presenter (i.e. the place token should match the '@NameToken' defined on the Presenter's proxy).
+The `ExtensionDefinition` simply allows extensions to define some display text, along with the place token that should be used to resolve the presenter (i.e. the place token should match the `@NameToken` defined on the Presenter's proxy).

-A "manager" class is created using GWT code generation to implement an 'ExtensionManager'.
+A "manager" class is created using GWT code generation to implement an `ExtensionManager`.
 This interface simply provides the base application with access to the defined extensions.
-The base application uses the 'NavigatorItem' list when constructing the "Extensions" section of the navigator.
+The base application uses the `NavigatorItem` list when constructing the "Extensions" section of the navigator.

-Boiling it down, this extension mechanism simply provides links ('NameToken's) for resolving the extended functionality.
+Boiling it down, this extension mechanism simply provides links (`NameToken`s) for resolving the extended functionality.

-###The 'GinjectorSingleton'
+###The `GinjectorSingleton`

-The 'GinjectorSingleton' is what enables the base application to use an extended Ginjector.
+The `GinjectorSingleton` is what enables the base application to use an extended Ginjector.
 This "double indirection," gives the extended application the ability to instantiate the specific Ginjector type that will be used by the application.